Treasure found in Nottinghamshire 17 times last year

 Detectorists discovered treasure 17 times in Nottinghamshire last year, figures show.

-Figures from the Ministry of Justice for 2021 show there were 17 finds reported to Nottinghamshire Coroner's Court, which is responsible for holding treasure inquests.
+Ministry of Justice figures for 2021 show there were 17 finds reported to Nottinghamshire Coroner's Court, which is responsible for holding treasure inquests.

 Most Popular